GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 - IAP and private connect
 ## DI-20: Separate VPC per Cloud Profile 3/5/6 workloads
 - see slide 18 of https://wiki.gccollab.ca/images/7/75/GC_Cloud_Connection_Patterns.pdf
-- Since profile 3 and 6 access the PAZ and profile 5 is restricted to the RZ - profile 3 does not use GC-TIP for SC2G.
+- Since profile 3 and 6 access the PAZ (GC-CAP) and profile 5 is restricted to the RZ (GC-TIP) - profile 3 does not use GC-TIP for SC2G.
 The security appliance setup for GC-TIP is therefore restricted to 5 and 6, but the security appliance(s) used for GC-CAP can be shared.
 Need to operationally verify this

 # Deployments